RadialDevGroup/ombudsman/processes/PULL_REQUEST_TEMPLATE.md

 - [ ] This has been tested for responsiveness on (landscape/portrait, mobile, iphone X, tablet, desktop, retina, ie11, edge, firefox, chrome).
 - [ ] This has been manually-tested by another developer.
 [Link to QA Guide](#this-should-exist)
 - [ ] `A` tags do not have hrefs (cordova/any)
+- [ ] Environment variables have been updated in example file (application.yml.example)
 - [ ] Environment variables have been updated on all deployments:
   - [ ] Netlify
   - [ ] CircleCI